JustinTRoss/graphql-eslint/docs/rules/naming-convention.md

 - `UnionTypeDefinition`
 - `VariableDefinition`

-For example pattern property `FieldDefinition[parent.name.value=Query]` will match only fields for type Query
+For example: pattern property `FieldDefinition[parent.name.value=Query]` will match only fields for type Query

 Pattern properties of the `overrides` object: